abdelrahman-elkady/se-tutorial/lab-3.md

 - Do [try.github.io](https://try.github.io) (15min)
 - Do [this nice visualization](http://pcottle.github.io/learnGitBranching/) (you can do just the first 8 levels)

-## Tutroial Guide
+## Tutorial Guide

-Ok so now that we have some files and a server but we're not the only people working on the project.
+OK so now that we have some files and a server but we're not the only people working on the project.

 When working with other people some considerations need to be made.

-- Not a single person is aware of the whole project so writing good documentation, clean code, and tests becomes even more important as we will accedentlly break code.
+- Not a single person is aware of the whole project so writing good documentation, clean code, and tests becomes even more important as we will accidentally break code.
 - We need a process for collaboration.

-In this lab we will get you familiar with git and the git flow while writing some tests for our project and talking about some maintenense practice.
+In this lab we will get you familiar with git and the git flow while writing some tests for our project and talking about some maintenance practice.

-If you have problems with git, still didn't install ubuntu, you can use the temporary cloud based linux instanse provided by [c9.io](c9.io)
+If you have problems with git, still didn't install ubuntu, or still didn't install git, you can use the temporary cloud based linux instance provided by [c9.io](c9.io)

 ### Gitting the SE tutorial